Giving Back with Project HEAL

 Undo Ungiving with Project HEAL

 We have partnered with Project HEAL, the largest U.S. nonprofit delivering treatment grants and insurance navigation support to people suffering from eating disorders.
-To celebrate this new partnership, we will donate 1% of all proceeds from the months of March (following National Eating Disorders Awareness Week) and August (back to school).
-We will also be creating a shade from our top-selling Lip-to-Cheek product where 100% of the proceeds will go to supporting Project HEAL.
+To celebrate this new partnership, we will donate 1% of all profits from the months of March (following National Eating Disorders Awareness Week) and August (back to school).
+We will also be creating a shade from our top-selling Lip-to-Cheek product where 100% of the profits will go to supporting Project HEAL.
 Together we will work to nurture and heal those struggling with eating disorders.

 What is Project HEAL’s purpose?